HOW TO CROCHET FOR BEGINNERS

 Excited to get started on a crochet project?
 To make things easier for you, we have a collection of free crochet patterns you can use to get started.
 From scarves and ear warmers to rainbow blankets and basketweave throws, browse our pattern collection and get step-by-step instructions for your crochet project.

 WHAT ARE THE BEST CROCHET HOOKS FOR BEGINNERS?

 There is no one-size-fits-all answer to this question, as the best crochet hook for a beginner depends on a number of factors, including personal preference.
 However, there are a few things to keep in mind when choosing a crochet hook for a beginner.

 Each crocheter may have their own preference.
-However, many beginners tend to start with worsted weight yarn (such as Red Heart's Super Saver yarn or With Love yarn), as it is easy to work with and provides good results.
+However, many beginners tend to start with worsted weight yarn (such as Red Heart's Super Saver yarn), as it is easy to work with and provides good results.
 Additionally, starting with a lighter-weight yarn can help you get a feel for the basic crochet stitches before moving on to more challenging projects.
 Ultimately, the best size yarn for beginner crochet will be the one that you are most comfortable working with.

 The answer to this question may vary depending on who you ask, but generally speaking, the first thing a beginner should crochet is a simple project that will help them get familiar with the basic stitches.
 This could be something like a dishcloth or a small blanket.
 Once they have mastered the basic stitches, they can then move on to more complex projects.

 Mary Maxim has a plethora of crochet tutorials beginners can use to kickstart a project.
 From creating a crochet pattern to checking your gauge, we cover all of it to make crocheting fun and easy for you.
 Here are some more beginner crochet tutorials you should check out: